cms-l1-dpg/L1Tutorials/tutorials/rate-estimation/README.md

 ./makeFileList.py path_to_ntuples > output_list_name.list
 ```

-This creates a list of the paths of all the L1 ntuples that will be used for the rate estimation.
+This creates a list of the paths of all the L1 ntuples

 For example, if we want to recreate the Run3 NuGun ntuple list the steps are:
 ```